 How Churches Can Overcome Payroll and HR Technology Gaps

 Churches and ministries are familiar with adapting to changing situations.
-A recent example is churches who have conducted virtual sermons to support their congregations in remaining healthy during the COVID-19 pandemic.
-Churches do a wonderful job of keeping the best interests of their members at heart during times of change.
+A recent example is churches that have conducted virtual sermons to support the well-being of their congregations.
+Churches do an excellent job of keeping the best interests of their members at heart during times of change.
 It’s equally important to take care of those who run the day-to-day operations of faith-based organizations.

 Common Payroll and HR Technology Gaps

-You may have experienced payroll and HR technology gaps without even realizing it.
-Some of these gaps could include:
+You may have experienced payroll and HR technology gaps without realizing it.
+Some of these gaps could include the following:

 Overcoming Payroll and HR Technology Gaps

 Self-service applications provide a streamlined way to share information and create autonomy among your employees.
-It’s important for church staff to have access to payroll and HR information from any device, no matter where they’re serving.
-Empower your staff with visibility to the following information:
+Church staff needs to have access to payroll and HR information from any device, no matter where they’re serving.
+Empower your employees with visibility to the following information: